O2 Academy Leeds

 In August 1908 the Coliseum was hosting a season of moving pictures from the International Moving Picture Company, and this continued until January 1909.
 Films were again presented from April 1909.
 In 1920 the organ was rebuilt to the plans of Abbott & Smith and was now a 4Manual console with the organ pipes above the stage.
 The Coliseum Cinema was operated by the New Century Pictures circuit.
 They were taken over by the Denman/Gaumont British Theatres chain in March 1928.
 The seating capacity of the Coliseum Cinema was 2,702.

 It was closed on 30th April 1938 for internal alterations in an Art Deco style to be carried out to the plans of architects William Edward Trent, W. Sidney Trent and Daniel Mackay.
-It re-opened as the Gaumont on 24th October 1938 with a reduced seating capacity of 1,746 seats.
+It re-opened as the Gaumont Coliseum on 24th October 1938 with Walt Disney’s “Snow White and the Seven Dwarfs” and Gene Autry in “Rhythm on the Ranch”.
+It had a reduced seating capacity of 1,746 seats.
 The stage and exterior remained as originally built.

 The Gaumont was closed by the Rank Organisation on 23rd December 1961 and was converted into a Top Rank Bingo Club.
 This operated until December 1969.